verrazzano/docs/content/en/docs/customize/opensearch.md

 ### Override default number of shards and replicas

 In initial Verrazzano v1.5 installations (not upgrades), the default index template creates one shard and one replica for each index.
-(In previous and upgrade installations, it creates five shards and one replica.)
-To change the default number of shards and replicas, get the default index template, change the number of shards and replicas to desired value and create a new index template with higher priority.
+(In previous and upgrade installations, it creates five shards and one replica).
+To change the default number of shards and replicas, get the default index template, change the number of shards and replicas to desired value, and create a new index template with higher priority.

 Here is an example to create a new index template, which changes the number of shards to `3` and replicas to `2`.
 {{< clipboard >}}